pic

 in.(x, list)

-Intuitively, we need a mechanism to inform Julia that list should be treated as a single element while iterating over x.
-This can be accomplished in two different ways: either by enclosing list in a collection (e.g., a vector or tuple) or by using the Ref function.
+Intuitively, we need a mechanism to inform Julia that list should be treated as a single fixed argument while iterating over x.
+This can be accomplished in two different ways.
+First, we can enclose list in a collection (e.g., a vector or tuple).

 x = [2, 4, 6]